j-blake-s/Codeathon-Fall-2021-Upper/README.md

 ## Structure
 * To add a defined test case, just use `git add -f input/sampleinput`.
 * Try to follow the style listed below, however, any style is fine.
+* Add a zip of the inputs/outputs used for Hackerrank

 ```
 myProblem